pedrovsglima/pedrovsglima.github.io/_pages/about.md

 I currently work in data engineering and am interested in research at the intersection of artificial intelligence and healthcare.

 I did my MSc in Biomedical Engineering at Federal University of Pernambuco (Brazil), where I applied deep learning for skin disease diagnosis.
-Previously, I received a BSc in Control and Automation Engineering from Federal University of Pernambuco (Brazil), with an opportunity to spend a full academic year at INP-ENSEEIHT (France) as a Visiting Student.
+Previously, I received a BSc in Control and Automation Engineering from Federal University of Pernambuco (Brazil), with a full academic year at INP-ENSEEIHT (France) as a Visiting Student.

 Research interests: